 ELA AIS 6 provides students with Tier II instruction as part of the District's Response to Intervention (RTI) plan and is designed for those who require additional support to improve their reading and writing skills.
-Placement in the course is determined primarily by students' performance on the Grade 5 NYS ELA Assessment, but other factors, including their classroom averages in ELA 5 and their fifth-grade teachers' assessments of their classroom performance, are taken into consideration.
-Students who do not take the Grade 5 New York State ELA Assessment may still be placed in ELA AIS 6 based on a review of multiple factors including their classroom performance, and the recommendation of their fifth-grade teacher.
-A student may exit ELA AIS 6 by earning a Level 3 or Level 4 score on the Grade 6 NYS ELA Assessment.
+Placement in the course is determined primarily by students' performance on the Grade 5 NYS ELA Assessment, their classroom averages in ELA 5 and their NWEA scores.
+Students who do not take the Grade 5 New York State ELA Assessment may still be placed in ELA AIS 6 based on a review of all factors.
+A student may exit ELA AIS 6 by earning a Level 3 or Level 4 score on the Grade 6 NYS ELA Assessment or by showing outstanding performance that warrants a teacher recommendation to the supervisor..